Closing in on 105: Age is just a number, but for Vernon Sellars, it's a big one

 “And I said, ‘When I follow a mule all day long.’
 And they marked me off then,” he said.
 “I was glad of that.”

-Sellars, who was raised on a farm, was a farmer himself for about seven years, he said, but he went on to work at a number of jobs before he retired from General Electric in North Carolina at age 64½ after making microwave ovens for about a decade.
+Sellars, who was raised on a farm, was a farmer himself for about seven years, he said, but he went on to work at a number of jobs before he retired from General Electric in Baltimore at age 64½ after making microwave ovens for about a decade.

 These days, besides working out, going to church and traveling among his children’s homes, his days are pretty relaxed.
 Even though he attended school only through the fifth grade, his daughter said he likes to read and do find-a-word puzzles.